Blue Valley West High School: Football

 The Blue Valley West Jaguar football team has become a contender in Kansas 6A football.
 The team's main rivals are Blue Valley High School and Saint Thomas Aquinas High School.
 Blue Valley West and Blue Valley have also developed a rivalry.
 Blue Valley West won the 2007 Eastern Kansas League title and went on to win the Kansas 5A State Championship on November 24, 2007, with an undefeated 13–0 season.

-Boys' basketball

-The boys basketball team won their first state title during the 2006–2007 school year.

-Bishop Miege and Saint Thomas Aquinas are the basketball team's two primary rivals.

-Golf

-The Jaguars have won three team state titles.
-In 2002, the team won its first 5A state championship.
-This was followed by 6A state championships in 2006 and 2013.

-Baseball
+Boys Baseball

-The baseball team won the Eastern Kansas League (EKL) title every year from the school's opening in 2001 to 2006, and did not lose a single game in conference until 2006.
+The boys baseball team won the Eastern Kansas League (EKL) title every year from the school's opening in 2001 to 2006, and did not lose a single game in conference until 2006.
 The baseball team won state championships in 2007, 2022, and 2023.

-Girls' Bowling

-The girls' bowling team was established during the 2011-2012 winter sports season to add more sports available to girls in the school.

 Performing arts

 The school has a theater group that presents three shows a year as part of the school curriculum.
 Choir programs offered include concert choir, choraliers, chorale and chamber, the last three of which require an audition.
 Orchestra programs are also available, with the school offering a concert orchestra and a symphonic orchestra.